 His paintings are a model of a picture as a screened image (his Ben Day dots) – in the postwar world everything is subject to processing through mechanical reproduction and electronic simulation – He even has many of his images seen through viewing screens such as gunsights and windscreens.

 He predicted the change in seeing from looking at unmediated images to scanning mediated images, which is how we ‘see’ the world today.

-Knowing is partial and ever changing, understanding is subjective.
-And all ways of storing, organising and ‘projecting’ knowledge are unreliable.
+Knowing (understanding) in art is subjective.
+And all ways of storing, organising, processing and ‘projecting’ knowledge are unreliable.

-They (the artist) takes a knowledge source such as faery tales, memory, the stories of traumatised teenagers, classical paintings, songs, comic strips, pollution, family photographs, found images and nature (to name but a few) and organises.
-This could be in a scrap book, a computer, pinned to their wall… or any way of organising material.
+The artist takes a knowledge source such as faery tales, memory, the stories of traumatised teenagers, classical paintings, songs, comic strips, pollution, family photographs, found images and nature (to name but a few) and stores them.
+Every artist has their own way of organising this knowledge such as in a scrap book, sketch book, a computer, or pinned to their wall.

 For example Iain Andrews process was photocopying classical paintings, cutting them up, reassembling them in the light of folk stories/faery stories, and the stories of his traumatised teenagers, and then painting his collage.